ainouna/buildsystem/README.md

 3. In directory X, open a terminal.

-4. Execute: "git clone https://github.com/andalasopen/buildsystem.git /spices."
-Note the period at the end.
+4. Execute: "git clone https://github.com/andalasopen/buildsystem.git X." Note the period at the end.

 5. The remaining repositories that are needed will be cloned automatically